draddo11/100-days-of-code/r2-log.md

 Continued with mosh react crash course .runinto a few issue resolved them
 ## R2D23
 Continued with mos ...finallygoy the core of the app ccreatered a xomponent callws counters
+## R2D24
+Finally completed my first full react app ,nothing complex ,,have an issue with a button , but over been great experience ..will continue to fine tune it(debugg) and upload to github